schwartzberg/ConsoleDraw/readme.md

 For the definition of what this code is supposed to do, pls see:
 RequirementDefinitionForApplication.txt

-Concerning the solution:
-It is done in c#.
+This demo is done in c#.

-It more or less solves the requirement.

-I used console color (instead of a character) for bucket paint.
+I used console color (instead of a character) for bucket paint (to fill in areas).
-I hope it is OK.
-I first did it with a character, but it was not clear what was going on, when there were many lines and rectangles.
-At work or for production I would always ask (verify with) the customer first.

 Unit Testing:

-There are DrawingCommands.cs for the 4 commands, and the DrawingCommandValidator.cs I unit tested DrawingCommandValidator.cs  Í would likewise do so for the DrawingCommand class, i used though the Console a lot in the DrawingCommand class, and would have to refactor it a lot with IConsoleManager or something like that that I would then inject in the DrawingCommand constructor.
-But since I did similiar for the DrawingCommandValidator, I hope the coverage (at least for this exercise) would suffice with mostly testing the Validator.
+DrawingCommands.cs has methods for 4 commands, it uses also the DrawingCommandValidator.cs

+I unit tested DrawingCommandValidator.cs  Í would likewise do so for the DrawingCommand class, i used though the Console a lot in the DrawingCommand class, and would have to refactor it a lot with IConsoleManager or something like that, that I would then inject in the DrawingCommand constructor, in order to more easily test the  DrawingCommands.cs with unit testing .

+I hope the coverage (at least for this exercise) would suffice with mostly testing the Validator.
+At least for the time being.

 If it was production code I would of course unit test completely these two classes.

-There are special cases:
+There are special cases for this application, let me write something about them:

 - Resizing the screen?
-The commands might work a bit.
-It is buggy and not supported.
+It works but it is not bug free, and is more a UI feature.
+So it is not in scope.
+The commands might work a bit when resizing but it is not guaranteed.
+-
-- The application probably works best on Windows.
+- The application can work on Linux but probably works best on Windows.
-- Bucket Paint works on all areas that are not completely closed.
+- Here are some examples of how this application works.

     For command    B 1 1 Green    - it will not paint area 2, color Green
     ----------------------